basecamp/marginalia/README.md

 This gem was created at 37signals.
 You can read more about how we use it [on our blog](http://37signals.com/svn/posts/3130-tech-note-mysql-query-comments-in-rails).

-This has been tested and used in production with both the mysql and mysql2 gems, tested on Rails 2.3.5 through 4.1.x.
-It has also been tested for sqlite3 and postgres.
+This has been tested and used in production with the mysql2 and pg gems, and is tested on Rails 5.2, and Ruby 2.6 through 2.7.
+It is also tested for sqlite3.

+Rails version support will follow supported versions in the [Ruby on Rails maintenance policy](https://guides.rubyonrails.org/maintenance_policy.html) and Ruby support will follow maintained versions in the [Ruby maintenance policy](https://www.ruby-lang.org/en/downloads/branches/).

 Patches are welcome for other database adapters.

 ## Installation

-### For Rails 3.x and 4.x:

     # Gemfile
     gem 'marginalia'

-### For Rails 2.x:

-If using cached externals, add to your `config/externals.yml` file.

-Or, if your prefer using `config.gem`, you can use:

-    config.gem 'marginalia'

-Finally, if bundled, you'll need to manually run the initialization step in an initializer, e.g.:

-    # Gemfile
-    gem 'marginalia', :require => false

-    #config/initializers/marginalia.rb
-    require 'marginalia'
-    Marginalia::Railtie.insert

 ### Customization
 Optionally, you can set the application name shown in the log like so in an initializer (e.g. `config/initializers/marginalia.rb`):

     Marginalia.application_name = "BCX"

-For Rails 3 applications, the name will default to your Rails application name.
+The name will default to your Rails application name.
-For Rails 2 applications, "rails" is used as the default application name.

 #### Components